Shreyjain203/Shreyjain203/README.md

 ### Hi there 👋
 I am Shrey Jain, a Machine Learning Engineer who is interested in creating deep learning models, deployment architecture, microservices, containers, and cloud-native technology.
 I encourage the use of automation wherever possible and I think that everything can be automated.
-I want to share everything I've learned about Software Development and DevOps using Medium Blogs and Youtube.
-I like to build small applications, CICD, Setup different tools, and document everything on medium.
+I want to share everything I've learned throughout my data Journey, which is why I have started contributing actively to Medium blogs to disseminate valuable information to the broader community.

-#### 🔭 Expertise
+#### 🔭 My Expertise
   <ul><li>Programming and Machine Learning: Python, PyTorch, Numpy, Deep Learning, SpaCy
   <li>Cloud Platforms: Google Cloud Platform (BigQuery, GCE, GCS), AWS (Redshift, Athena, EC2, S3)
   <li>Containerization and Orchestration: Docker, Kubernetes, Google Kubernetes Engine (GKE)